maxhbr/LDBcollector/md/GFDL-1.1-or-later.md

                 {
                     "tag": "NegativeJudgement",
                     "contents": "Exception: Data licensed under the FDL with no invariant sections are considered DFSG-free as of GR 2006-001: http://www.debian.org/vote/2006/vote_001#outcome"
                 }
-            ],
-            [
-                "Scancode",
-                {
-                    "tag": "NeutralJudgement",
-                    "contents": "This license was released March 2000" }
             ]
         ],